James Nash is a writer and poet. A long-term resident of Leeds,

 had generated a hundred and sixty pieces (more than

-Shakespeare himself!) - the final publication collects the sixty-
+Shakespeare!) - the final publication collected the sixty-three best

-three best efforts, a number chosen to celebrate the poet's sixty-
+efforts, a number chosen to celebrate the poet's sixty-third year of

 They ask me to go to the cinema with them,

 and I go, touched that as a couple